GenieFramework/Genie.jl/docs/src/tutorials/4-1--Developing_MVC_Web_Apps.md

 julia> Genie.Generator.newcontroller("Admin", pluralize = false)
 ```

-Only this time, let's load the plugin into the app manually.
-Upon restarting the application, the plugin will be automatically
+Let's load the plugin into the app manually to avoid restarting the app.
+Upon restarting the application next time,
-loaded by `Genie`:
+the plugin will be automatically loaded by `Genie`:

 ```julia
 julia> include(joinpath("plugins", "genie_authentication.jl"))